 - First, input for the Academics priority focused on building the capacity of school districts statewide to provide high-dosage tutoring and academic enrichments before, during, and after-school to accelerating student learning; scaling successful models of high school and postsecondary preparation and persistence; and competency-based education. - Input for Student Readiness priority focused on the community school model or components of it providing students the academic and non-academic support system to thrive.
 Recommendations included partnerships with two-generation providers, mental health professionals, school-based health clinics, after-school programming, additional high school counselors, and integrated student supports.
-A structural recommendation included a request for proposal-type process/memorandum of understanding guidance for all school districts to have the skillset and resources for establishing (or shifting) community partnerships from a vendor relationship to true partnership with shared deliverables, outcomes, and collaboration. - Input for the Educators priority included expansion of additional endorsements for existing teachers to include reading specialist; expanding well-prepared, highly compensated, and diverse educator workforce; adequate funding and high-quality training for early educator career mentoring programs; and mental health training.
+A structural recommendation included a request for proposal-type process/memorandum of understanding guidance for all school districts to have the skillset and resources for establishing (or shifting) community partnerships from a vendor relationship to true partnership with shared deliverables, outcomes, and collaboration. - Input for the Educators priority included expansion of additional endorsements for existing teachers to include reading specialist; expand well-prepared, highly compensated, and diverse educator workforce; adequate funding and high-quality training for early educator career mentoring programs; and mental health training.

-The department considered this thoughtful input from a range of stakeholders by initially reviewing the effectiveness of our current initiatives in measurably improving academics, student readiness, and educator development.
-Based on the feedback loops in-place with our 147 school district leaders, and the experience we have with initiatives such as literacy, indistrict educator preparation programs, education-to-career high school models, and traumainformed schools; it was determined that one of the best ways we can add value to all districts was a depth instead of breadth approach.
+In addition, input from students was solicited through several mechanisms.
+First, the department engaged students during school visits taking place in spring and fall 2020 and spring 2021.
+There was also student representation in the roundtable discussions that the Commissioner of Education led earlier this spring.
+Finally, Tennessee's State Board of Education has a student member as one its eleven-members.
+The SBE has partnered with TDOE over the past year, including input on the state plan.
+The department considered this thoughtful input from a range of stakeholders by initially reviewing the effectiveness of our current initiatives measurably improving academics, student readiness, and educator development.
+Based on the feedback loops in-place with our 147 school district leaders, and the experience we have with initiatives such as literacy, in-district educator preparation programs, education-to-career high school models, and trauma-informed schools; it was determined that one of the best ways we can add value to all districts was a depth instead of breadth approach.

-TDOE is striving to provide our districts with sustainable solutions and, therefore, examined which current academic, student readiness, and educator initiatives need additional funding to serve more school districts and students.
+We want to provide our districts with sustainable solutions and, therefore, examined which current academic, student readiness, and educator initiatives need additional funding to serve more school districts and students.
 Further, we examined the viability of statewide expansion of a recommended model based on the rural, urban, and suburban landscape of our state.
 Finally, we evaluated the sustainability of a recommendation to transcend the ESSER spending timeframe and have a long-term impact on the success of our school districts, educators, and students.